hearth & SOul

 Oeufs en cocotte with cured pork and chives

 Oeufs en cocotte = French for eggs baked in little pots.
 We anoint two delightful pastured eggs in a silky mix of cream and parmesan, add THE most delicious capocollo (dry-cured pastured pork), and rain down some chives.
-We then bake the whole dang lot until it’s bubbly and golden, and serve it with a lovely house-baked bread for dipping/mopping/slurping purposes.
+We then bake the whole dang lot until it’s bubbly and golden, and serve it with our house-baked sourdough bread for dipping/mopping/slurping purposes.

 $24 / Vegan option available

-Farinata with braised mushrooms and fresh curd (V)
+Farinata with local mushrooms and fresh curd (V, GF)

-Winter calls for comforting food, and who would we be to ignore her?
-Farinata is comforting in the extreme: it’s a soft, thick chickpea flour pancake that hails from Italy.
+Cool spring mornings definitely hold a place for comforting food, and farinata is comforting in the extreme: it’s a soft, thick chickpea flour pancake that hails from Italy.
 We spike our farinata with onion and rosemary, and bake it in a skillet until it’s good and ready.
 We then pile on a mix of local, sustainably farmed mushrooms, and add a tangy dollop of fresh goats’ curd.
-All in all, a lovely, hearty start to a snuggly winter day.
+All in all, a lovely, hearty start to a fresh spring day.

 Green garlic is one of life’s true joys.
 Starting in winter and continuing through spring, young garlic shoots emerge proudly from the cool earth, carrying with them sweet garlic deliciousness, but in a slightly milder and more delicate form.
 I love them.
 Here their gorgeous flavour pairs beautifully with the sweet flesh of wild-harvested diamond shell clams, which are gathered using a technique that’s regarded as the most sustainable and environmentally friendly in the world.
-We give these beautiful shellfish the briefest bathe in bubbling green garlic butter, sprinkle in a light hint of chilli, and tumble the lot into your plate for to take your clammy pleasure.
+We give these beautiful shellfish the briefest bathe in bubbling green garlic butter, then tumble the lot into your plate for to take your clammy pleasure.
 We’ll also furnish you with some house-baked bread so you may make the most of the garlicky remnants of sauce.
 Happy clamming :)

 Try to calm yourself: the heart is merely another muscle.
 It pumps blood and that is all that flows through it, just like the other muscles of the animal that make up your standard steak or chop.
 I happen to think it’s one of the most delicious and overlooked meats around and I love to cook with it.
 For this beautiful dish we’ve marinated lovely pasture-raised hearts in a heady mix of spices which is far too long to list here, but includes some beautiful smoked chilies that I brought back with me from my travels in Mexico.
 After a lovely long brew in our spicy potion, the heart is quickly seared, tossed with piles of delicious, fresh herbs, and served hot to you on a bed of our house-made labne.
 It’s smoky, spicy, hearty goodness that will warm you right through.
 Go on, I dare you.

 I adore octopus.
 Its slightly sweet flavour, still redolent of the sea, never fails to bring me joy.
 Our octopus is sustainably fished using specially design traps that eliminate by-catch (basically this means that other species and baby octopus are not caught by accident as a result of the fishing process).
-We take their adorable fat tentacles and give them a lovely sear.
+We take the adorable fat tentacles and give them a lovely sear.
 It’s all that’s needed to bring out their beautiful flavour and render them ready for your plate.
-We pile these curly creatures-pieces atop beautiful, locally grown borlotti beans which we dress with gorgeous Mount Buffalo olive oil and lashings of lovely lemon juice.
-Citrus shines in winter and zesty lemon is the perfect bedfellow for sweet octopus and silky olive oil.
-The final touch is a generous pile of fresh, vibrant parsley.
-A sweet, zingy seafood delight to brighten you right up this winter :)
+We pile the curly creatures atop beautiful, locally grown spring peas which we’ve dressed with gorgeous Mount Buffalo olive oil and lashings of lovely lemon juice.
+The final touch is a handful of fragrant mint to finish this fresh, sweet seafood delight :)

 Slow-braised lamb shoulder with rosemary, thyme, bay and barley

-Pastured Pork, bacon and winter leaf terrine with mustard sauce
+Pastured Pork and bacon terrine with mustard sauce (GF)

 Gnocchi with broad bean shoots and a green garlic cream sauce (v)

-Even though it’s winter, the earth is blessing us with some exceedingly beautiful greens right now, and this dish is very much a celebration of all this greeny goodness.
-Our plump gnocchi are handmade right here using beautiful dutch cream potatoes, and their soft pillowy-ness is the perfect vehicle for these lovely winter greens.
+The earth is blessing us with some exceedingly beautiful greens right now, and this dish is very much a celebration of all this greeny goodness.
+Our plump gnocchi are handmade right here using beautiful dutch cream potatoes, and their soft pillowy-ness is the perfect vehicle for these lovely spring greens.
 Aside from cleverly bearing broad beans, broad bean plants themselves are edible (and more than that, they’re delicious).
 We lightly braise them in a creamy sauce that’s spiked with new season green garlic, before tumbling in your fat gnocchi.
 A rain of parmesan cheese over it all renders your plate ready for devouring.

 SWEETIE TIME :)